 When Repair Is Best

-Oftentimes, furnace troubles can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace troubles can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — odds are highly likely that any issues it exhibits can be solved through repair.
 Furthermore, if your furnace is still heating your Kansas City area home efficiently (your HVAC professional can help you verify this), then it is still in your best interest to repair it.
 Typically, as long as you are not seeing a trending increase in your heating bills with continual usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 A good general rule of thumb relating to furnace repairs is that assuming the repairs you need are less than one-third of the investment of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best option.
 Remember that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Kansas City home’s ductwork to see if he thinks these enhancement could boost the efficiency of your furnace.
 Talk to Neal Harris Service Experts about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best